From textile waste to building materials

 The raw material is processed through extrusion into finished profiles and building materials.

-The materials are used in structures such as decking, fencing, and façade cladding, and are designed to be durable, maintenance-free, and weather-resistant.
+The materials are used in structures such as decks, fences, and façade cladding, and are designed to be durable, maintenance-free, and weather-resistant.

-This is where the value chain ends—where textile waste becomes new materials with real-world applications.
+This is where the value chain is completed—where textile waste becomes new materials with practical applications.

 06.